The Globe Inn

-Michael and Elizabeth FoardIt was probably the same Michael Foard who was Chief Officer of the Tamar Steamer placed an advertisement in the Sydney Gazette in 1839 requesting the return of mail.
-It may have been the same Michael Foard who was granted a publican's licence for the Globe Inn in 1841 and 1842.
+Michael and Elizabeth FoardIt was probably the same Michael Foard who was Chief Officer of the Tamar Steamer in 1839 who was granted a publican's licence for the Globe Inn in 1841 and 1842.

 Michael Foard of the Globe Inn died in November 1842 after a long and painful illness.
 His widow Elizabeth Foard was granted the publican's licence for the Inn in 1843, 1844 and 1845.

 Elizabeth Foard was seriously injured early in 1843 when the gig she was driving was overturned down a hill near Mr. McCurdy's offices.
 She was thrown from the gig and being unable to walk was carried into on the neighbouring houses.